UK inflation drops but cost of living remains high

 Price rises slowed last month but the cost of living remains close to its highest level for 40 years.

-UK inflation, the official measure of the rate of price rises, fell to 10.7% in November from 11.1% in October.
+UK inflation, the measure of the rate of price rises, fell to 10.7% in the year to November from 11.1% in October.

 The drop was due to petrol prices falling from record highs, but was offset by price rises for alcohol in restaurants, cafes and pubs.